HyVar/gentoo_to_mspl/PORTAGE.md

 ## Definition of a Package

-In portage, packages are characterised by several information that we structure in three categories.
+In portage, packages are characterised by several information that we structure in four categories.
 To illustrate our presentation, we will use the content of the package `app-admin/sudo-1.8.19_p2`, called `sudo` in this section for simplicity.